hellozhuo/dgc/README.md

 ```
 @inproceedings{su2020dgc,
   title={Dynamic Group Convolution for Accelerating Convolutional Neural Networks},
-  author={Su, Zhuo and Fang, Linpu and Kang, Wenxiong and Hu, Dewen and Matti, Pietikäinen and Liu, Li},
+  author={Su, Zhuo and Fang, Linpu and Kang, Wenxiong and Hu, Dewen and Pietik{"a}inen, Matti and Liu, Li},
   booktitle={Proceedings of the European Conference on Computer Vision (ECCV)},
   year={2020}
 }